 A number of research methods do not necessarily fit the “scientific rigor” classification system.
 The degree of scientific validity of other designs is variable and open to subjective interpretation.

-are similar to cross-sectional studies in that they attempt to describe sample characteristics.
+Correlational studies are similar to cross-sectional studies in that they attempt to describe sample characteristics.
 Correlational studies can be classified in a variety of ways.
 Polit and Beck

-equate them to ex post facto designs but discuss the fact that the literature is inconsistent on this classification.
+6equate them to ex post facto designs but discuss the fact that the literature is inconsistent on this classification.
 Burns and Grove

-categorize correlational studies as a fourth type of design, not experimental, quasi-experimental, or descriptive (non-experimental).
+1categorize correlational studies as a fourth type of design, not experimental, quasi-experimental, or descriptive (non-experimental).
 Their main purpose is to look for relationships among variables.

 However, correlational studies have important limitations.
 First, co-occurrence of two variables does not prove that they are truly related.
 The association may only be by chance because of a high rate of occurrence in the population of interest.
 Second, even strong evidence to establish an association between variables does not prove causality, that one causes the other.
 Third, temporal relationships are often unclear (ie, which was first?) in correlational studies.
 Even though a correlational study might show a high rate of coexistence of two variables and intuitive logic may indicate that one variable could be the cause of the other, this design cannot prove causality.
 This often results in a “chicken versus the egg” dilemma.
 Nonetheless, because correlational studies are performed easily and can accumulate a large amount of data relatively quickly, they have an important role within the overall spectrum of research design options.

-is an approach that does not involve collection of new data, but rather the reanalysis of data previously collected and reported by others.
+A meta-analysis is an approach that does not involve collection of new data, but rather the reanalysis of data previously collected and reported by others.
 With meta-analysis the statistical analysis of results from two or more independent studies are analyzed for the purpose of integrating their findings and developing overall conclusions.
 One objective of meta-analysis is to accumulate evidence about a given treatment or other procedure to provide guidance to clinicians in treating future patients.
 Another less common but important objective is to suggest directions for future research based on questions that remain unanswered by the literature.
 The term meta-analysis was first used by Glass in 1976.